isaac-sim/IsaacLabExtensionTemplate/README.md

     - Navigate to the extension manager using `Window` -> `Extensions`.
     - Click on the **Hamburger Icon** (☰), then go to `Settings`.
     - In the `Extension Search Paths`, enter the path that goes up to your repository's location without actually including the repository's own directory.
 For example, if your repository is located at `/home/extensions/orbit.ext_template`, you should add `/home/extensions` as the search path.
+    - If not already present, in the `Extension Search Paths`, enter the path that leads to your local Orbit directory.
+For example: `/home/orbit/source/extensions`
     - Click on the **Hamburger Icon** (☰), then click `Refresh`.

 2. **Search and enable your extension**: